Lee Mack: Personal life

 Mack is a darts fan and regularly plays with his friend and former Not Going Out co-star, Tim Vine.
 Both men appeared on the debut series of Let's Play Darts, facing each other in the final, with Mack and his partner Martin Adams beating Vine and his partner Darryl Fitton.
 Mack held two Guinness World Records titles relating to darts, which he achieved on the TV show Officially Amazing.
 The first was for the most darts number twos in one minute, which stood until 19 November 2020 when Ricky Evans broke the record with a total of 25.
 Mack had also, on the same day of the first record, broken the record for the most darts in inner and outer bullseyes in one minute; that title was held for a year and two months, before it was broken on 23 September 2016 by professional darts player James Wade.

 In a 2015 interview with The Big Issue, Mack stated that he adheres to "left-of-centre" political leanings.

 Mack is vegan.
 He has been alcohol-free since 2016, and is an ambassador for Alcohol Concern.
+He said in 2026 that he threatened to cancel Not Going Out because it carried alcohol advertising when repeated on Dave, and he turned down a role on Red Dwarf due to his dispute with the channel, which he regretted.

 Mack has a phobia of flying, and travels by himself to holiday destinations.
 He travelled by train to Barcelona and went around the world for Children in Need in 2009 with other celebrities; however, he and Frank Skinner did not fly to Turkey.
 Mack said because the day he went home was his wife's birthday, he could not get the train back.
 He went on a flying course, which briefly helped for the flight home; however, he has not been on another plane since.